Understanding the complexities of global serialisation & traceability regulations

-In this webinar we will understand the global counterfeit drugs landscape and how different countries are implementing serialisation and traceability measures, such as EU, US and other markets.
-We will demonstrate how Cortellis Regulatory Intelligence and Clarivate’s Professional Regulatory Services can help pharmaceutical companies, manufacturers and other supply chain professionals navigate this complex subject, understand the local regulatory environment in all countries where they do business, save time tracking regulatory changes and anticipate regulatory obstacles with accessible analytics.
+In this webinar you will understand the global counterfeit drugs landscape and how different countries are implementing serialisation and traceability measures, such as EU, US and other markets.
+We demonstrate how Cortellis Regulatory Intelligence and Clarivate’s Professional Regulatory Services can help pharmaceutical companies, manufacturers and other supply chain professionals navigate this complex subject, understand the local regulatory environment in all countries where they do business, save time tracking regulatory changes and anticipate regulatory obstacles with accessible analytics.

 Learning outcomes of this webinar:

 - What regulations are being applied to fight counterfeit drugs

 - What these changes mean for the pharmaceutical industry

 - Global packaging safety features regulations in Europe, USA and other markets

 - How Clarivate Analytics’ unique solutions and services can help you navigate these complex regulations and stay updated.